 The first reason we should pray is that we are commanded to, several times.
 Jesus tells us in Matthew 5:44 to

-"Pray for those who persecute you.
+"Pray for those who persecute you."Paul says in 1 Thessalonians 5:17,

 "Pray without ceasing,"